webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 If the bottom half of the image packet comes before the top you'd have to wait for the top before decoding.
 This is explained in the [Solving Jitter](05-real-time-networking/#solving-jitter) chapter in great detail.

-You can refer also to [jitterBufferDelay](https://www.w3.org/TR/webrtc-stats/#dom-rtcinboundrtpstreamstats-jitterbufferdelay) built-in metric to see how long a frame was held in receive buffer waiting for all of its packets until it was released to decoder.
+You can refer also to [jitterBufferDelay](https://www.w3.org/TR/webrtc-stats/#dom-rtcinboundrtpstreamstats-jitterbufferdelay) built-in metric to see how long a frame was held in receive buffer waiting for all of its packets until it was released to the decoder.